aspectran/aspectran.github.io/_pages/en/docs/guides/practical-guide-to-pbe-token-based-authentication.md

 - **External Configuration Management Tools**: Dynamically inject the password by integrating with external secret management tools like HashiCorp Vault or AWS Secrets Manager.

 #### 4.3.
-Using Different Passwords per Token
+Using Different Passwords and Salts per Token

-While `PBEncryptionUtils` sets a global default password, there may be cases where you need to use a different password for a specific token.
-Both `PBTokenIssuer` and `TimeLimitedPBTokenIssuer` provide method overloads that accept an `encryptionPassword`.
+While `PBEncryptionUtils` sets a global default configuration, there may be cases where you need to use a different password or salt for a specific token.
+All token issuer methods provide overloads that accept an `encryptionPassword` and a `salt`.

-This is useful in multi-tenant environments or when integrating with external systems that have their own encryption secrets.
+This is useful in multi-tenant environments or when integrating with external systems that have their own encryption secrets, and can also be used when deterministic encryption (based on legacy algorithms) is needed via fixed salts.

-**Issuing a token with a custom password:**
+**Issuing a token with a custom password and salt:**
 ```java
 import com.aspectran.utils.security.TimeLimitedPBTokenIssuer;
 import com.aspectran.utils.apon.Parameters;